Difference Between Glaucoma and Cataract

 Such protein accumulation leads to a white, yellow, or brown-like layer that gives a cloudy vision to the patient.

-Symptoms of cataracts include cloudy vision, lack of vision at night, double visions, etc.
+Symptoms of cataracts include cloudy vision, lack of vision at night, double vision, etc.

-Surgeries are a safe option in case of cataracts as they have been proved to be 100% successful.
+Surgeries are a safe option in case of cataracts as they have been proven to be 100% successful.

 Cataracts won’t lead to a permanent loss of vision as surgeries are a sure option to clear the issue posed by the optic lens.

-During the surgery, the protein accumulated lens is removed and either an artificial or a donors lens is taken to replace the original lens.
+The protein-accumulated lens is removed during the surgery, and either an artificial or a donor lens is taken to replace the original lens.

-Usually, artificial lenses are used as donor lenses need to be compatible with the receiver and such have chances of infection.
+Usually, artificial lenses are used as donor lenses that need to be compatible with the receiver, and such have chances of infection.

 It’s rare for younger people to have cataracts as their protein metabolism remains intact.